isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 and `y`s in our types, now have a human-legible argument about *which* things are equal!

-Agda successfully parses the above, but it can be helpful for own sanity to make the parse tree explicit.
+Agda successfully parses the above, but it can be helpful for our own sanity to make the parse tree explicit.
 Rather than use infix notation, we'll use the full unsectioned names for both `def:_≡⟨⟩_` and `def:_∎`, and then insert all of the
 parentheses: